Pathogens Perish on Laser-Treated Metal

-Pathogens in bacteria could be eliminated on contact, according to a new study using the antimicrobial properties of copper and laser technology.
+Pathogens perish on contact with etched copper, according to a new study using the antimicrobial properties of copper and laser technology.

 In a world where every doorknob, handle, and gas pump seems suspicious, there’s good news out of Purdue University: a team of engineers has figured out how to make some surfaces kill certain pathogens on contact.